ianmacd/MagiskBuilds/notes.md

 - a8d0936e: Update BusyBox
 - 4e349acb: Build libselinux without ANDROID defined
 - 947e3b06: Use template to get lambda for RAII
-- 5fd574a1: Fix --remove-modules command
-- 03c10538: scripts: fix persist out-of-space copying sepolicy.rule - bugged TWRPs were filling persist with recovery logs, so clean those as a potential workaround - abort module install if sepolicy.rule fails to copy, since 99% of the time the module wouldn't include it if it could function without it
-- c7ed0ef5: Fix SAR support for overlay.d